sirosen/sirosen.github.io/_posts/2015-09-11-brew-turkish-coffee.md

 Recently, I started using my ibrik, often called a "Turkish coffee pot", to brew coffee.
-When I first did, I tweeted that this is some of the best coffee, maybe even the best, that I've had, and several family members and friends asked how they could make it.

 I used several sources as guides, and therefore find it easiest to write this down afresh.

-An Appeasement to Purists
----

-Anyone who takes turkish coffee seriously will scoff at the idea of adding cream.
-Although it violates the tradition of preparation and service of this drink, the coffee it produces tastes *very* good.

-Ultimately, this post is not about the traditions of brewing coffee, but about producing a tasty drink.
-Turkish coffee is very strong, similar to straight espresso, and will likely taste harsh if you are used to drinking drip coffee or preparations of espresso with milk.
-To produce a more mild drink, I will happily encourage others to do as I do and add a touch of cream to soften the taste.

 Readying Your Kitchen
 ===